bsc-mem/Mess-simulator/Standalone/README.md

 #### How It Works

-1. The simulator processes the bandwidth-latency curves and adjusts latency values based on the provided CPU frequencies.
+1. The Mess simulator processes the bandwidth-latency curves and adjusts latency values based on the provided CPU frequencies.
-2. It simulates memory requests using the **BwLatMemCtrl** class, calculating latency and bandwidth for each configuration.
+2. It simulates memory requests using the **MessMemCtrl** class, calculating latency and bandwidth for each configuration.
 3. Outputs include:
     - **Latency (in nanoseconds)**: Calculated based on CPU frequency and curve data.
     - **Bandwidth (in GB/s)**: Determined by the issue rate and pause value.